tonnykwon/blog/_machine/2019-05-16-Naive Bayes.md

 4	5	116	74	0	0	25.6	0.201	30	0
 ```

-Most of features such as 'Glucose', 'BloodPressure' are continuous, so it is proper to use a normal distribution for modeling likelihood probability p(x|y).
+Most of features such as 'Glucose', 'BloodPressure' are continuous, so it is proper to use a normal distribution for modeling likelihood probability $$p(x\mid y)$$.
 And the 'Class' feature is the target variable.

 Split dataset into train, and test set.
 And we will use train set for fitting parameters with maximum likelihood, and then evaluate the model with test set.